From: MaryW

 Date: 12-09-2006, 03:56 PM (3 of 3)

+As I read the request it seems that the style of the old sweaters are no longer either fashionable or fit but the wool knit is desired.
+I have a box of about 10 cashmere and lambswool sweaters I used to wear for work about 20 years ago but have outgrown.
+The colours go well together as does the weight of the knits.
+I was thinking of cutting them up so that several of them made a new sweater - ie would piece the wool.
+Would look something like a harlequen sweater when done.
 I have not done it yet so this is only speculation and planning.
 I plan to zig zag the pieces together and only line the whole new sweater with a light muslin (or some such thing) to keep the seams from being irritating and to look better on the inside.
 I hadn't planned to sew them onto the muslin.
 The concept of stretch was not something I had thought of.
 I would think there is some stitch on a machine that has a loose enough row to use when joining the pieces and that stitch would not cause the knit to 'run' - overlap stretch stitch.
 I don't know what kind of thread to use.
-Cotton or polyester tend to feel hard in wool.
+Cotton or polyester tend to feel hard in wool. *~*~*~* Nancy*~*~*~* " I try to take one day at a time - but sometimes several days attack me at once."

 User: Sancin

-Member since: 02-13-2005
+Member since: 02-13-2005 Total posts: 895 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20921.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20921.html